AjayTakur/SmartUpAdvance/README.md

  3. Should the application be responsive?
  4. Do we need to have Junits for functionality?
  5. How to get the test data of Smartup whenever requires for AA platform incase?
+ 6. Should the Look and Feel UI has to similar to SmartUp platform?